 Section 2.
 The Bonds.
-The Bonds shall be dated their date of delivery (the "Date of Delivery") and shall be payable as to interest on each February 1 and August 1, commencing [February 1, 2022].
-The Bonds shall bear interest at the rates, shall mature on the dates and in the years, and shall be subject to redemption, as shown on Appendix A hereto which is incorporated herein by reference, and shall otherwise be as described in the Official Statement (defined herein), and shall be issued and secured pursuant to the provisions of the Resolution of the Board of Education of the District adopted on \\\\\\, 2021 (the "District Resolution") and the Resolution of the Board of Supervisors of the County adopted on \\\\\\, 2021 (the "County Resolution" and together with the District Resolution, the "Resolutions") and Section 53506 et Seq. of the Government Code of the State of California (the "State"), Section 15100 et seq. of the Education Code of the State of California and other applicable law (collectively, the "Act").
-Capitalized terms used and not otherwise defined herein shall have the meanings ascribed to such terms in the Official Statement or, if not defined in the Official Statement, in the County Resolution.
+The Bonds shall be dated their date of delivery (the "Date of Delivery") and shall be payable as to interest on each January 1 and July 1, commencing January1, 2022.
+The Bonds shall bear interest at the rates, shall mature on the dates and in the years, and shall be subject to redemption, as shown on Appendix A hereto which is incorporated herein by reference, and shall otherwise be as described in the Official Statement (defined herein), and shall be issued and secured pursuant to the provisions of the Resolution of the District adopted on , 2021 (the "Resolution") and Articles 9 and 11 of Chapter 3 of Part 1 of Division 2 of Title 5 of the Government Code and other applicable law (the "Act").
+Capitalized terms used and not otherwise defined herein shall have the meanings ascribed to such terms in the Official Statement (defined below) or, if not defined in the Official Statement, in the Resolution.

-The Bonds shall be executed and delivered under and in accordance with the provisions of this Purchase Agreement and the Resolutions.
+The Bonds shall be executed and delivered under and in accordance with the provisions of this Purchase Agreement and the Resolution.
 The Bonds shall be in book-entry form, shall bear CUSIP numbers, and shall be in fully registered form, registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC").
 The Bonds shall initially be in authorized denominations of \$5,000 principal amount or any integral multiple thereof.
-The Director of Finance of the County of Sacramento shall act as the initial paying agent for the Bonds (the "Paying Agent").